burlachenkok/exploring-python3/python3-note.md

         pass
     ```

 6. In Python you may have the else branch inside the loops.
 If you did not read Python Tutorial [1] it can be the case that you never heard about it.
 This logic in the else path of a loop statement is executed when the loop terminates through exhaustion of the iterable or when the condition becomes false.
 However, the `else` path will not be executed if the loop has been early terminated with `break` statement.
-See Also: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops
+See Also: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops.

-7. In Python there is the "exotic" operator `**` is used.
+7. In Python there is the "exotic" operator `**`.
 This operator can raise integers, real, and complex numbers to specific power.
 Such a built-in operator is absent in C++.

-8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators.
+8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators that increments integer number by one.

 9. The boolean literals are named as `true`, `false` in C++.
 However, in Python, they are named as `True`, `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.